JPMS Libraries

 Require-Capability

-contains any capability in the osgi.extender
+contains any capability in theosgi.extender

-namespace, the module access is open0
+namespace, the module access is open - Otherwise, module access is

 Note that for the above rules, the earliest matching rule wins.